New Emergency Department and Critical Care Unit

 Improving vehicle flow and emergency vehicle access

 A new access point off Damers Road will be required to the south of the new Emergency Department (ED) to enable service vehicles and patients to reach the department with ease.
 This improved configuration will in-turn provide ambulances with a separate, dedicated access route as the existing blue light access from Damers Road will not be affected.

 The new access route will decrease congestion by improving vehicle flow into the site and prevent conflict for ambulances on arrival.
 The site currently has three ambulance parking bays – this will be increased and a waiting area will be created.
 We also plan to develop a dedicated drop-off area and increase the amount of short-stay parking.

 We have received outline planning permission and are developing our Full Business Case.

-Enabling works are due to begin in spring 2023.
 Subject to final approval from the Government and local planning authority, construction work will begin in 2024.
 Tilbury Douglas is our construction partner.